Thomas Payne (soldier): Personal life

 Payne graduated from Norwich University in 2017 with a Bachelor of Science degree in strategic studies and defense analysis.
 As of June 2021, Payne is stationed at Fort Bragg, North Carolina, where he lives with his wife and three children.
-His wife, Alison, is a nurse who served at St. Joseph's Hospital in Long Island, where she helped care for patients during the COVID-19 outbreak between April and May 2020.
+His wife, Alison, is a nurse who worked at St. Joseph's Hospital in Long Island, where she helped care for patients during the COVID-19 outbreak between April and May 2020.
 They met at Lake Murray while he was recovering from his wounds in South Carolina from a grenade blast in Afghanistan in 2010.

+In February 2025, Payne appeared at the confirmation hearing in support of Tulsi Gabbard, nominee for Director of National Intelligence under Donald Trump.